Stop Choosing Engagement Methods By Habit

 Why the barrier-first approach reaches the communities that matter most — and habit-driven selection reliably misses them

-Ask most engagement practitioners how they choose their methods and they will describe a combination of what worked last time, what the budget allows, and what the timeline permits.
-None of those are bad considerations.
-None of them are the right starting point.
+Ask most engagement practitioners how they choose engagement methods and the answer will usually involve some combination of what worked last time, what the budget allows, and what the timeline permits.

 The same gaps, project after project.